-The Extra-Expense provision similarly requires "direct physical loss or damage to property" and applies "only if the Declarations show that Business Income Coverage applies at that premises."
+The Extra Expense provision similarly requires "direct physical loss or damage to property" and applies "only if the Declarations show that Business Income Coverage applies at that premises."
 Id.
-In particular, the Extra-Expense provision states:

-Extra Expense means necessary expenses you incur during the "period of restoration" that you would not have incurred if there had been no direct physical loss or damage to property caused by or resulting from a Covered Cause of Loss.
+In particular, the provision states that IINA will pay for certain of Beniak's losses only if there is "direct physical loss or damage to property caused by or resulting from a Covered Cause of Loss."
+Id. at 40-41.